Foodborne Illness Attorney in Omaha

 After a serious illness, it can be tempting to just want to get back to your normal schedule.
 But it is important to remember that you have a right to be compensated for your illness if it was caused by a contaminated food product.
 In addition, the negligent party needs to be held accountable for its actions to ensure that other consumers are not placed at risk.

 Bottlinger Law L.L.C. can answer your questions about compensation for your illness and additional medical needs caused by your illness.
 Since 2006, our legal team has been working on behalf of injury victims in the Omaha area, and you can rest assured that we will focus on your best interests now and in the future.
 Call today at (402) 505-8234 to schedule your free consultation with a skilled Nebraska foodborne illness attorney.

 - Foodborne Illnesses: U.S. Food and Drug Administration

-- Food Poisoning (Foodborne Illness): University of Nebraska - Lincoln
+- What is Food Poisoning?
+University of Nebraska - Lincoln

 Our legal team is ready to help.
 Please fill out the form below to set up a free consultation with the Bottlinger Law team.